terrytaylorbonn/terrytaylorbonn.github.io/0-goals.markdown

 ### **AI models (especially Agentic LLMs)**

-dont bother with LLM internals. just understand the gist.
+Learn the gist of AI models.
 Theres quite a lot of gist.

 **[UFAs](/2.4.2-ufas/)**.
 The core function a model performs.